 Let’s talk about different industries you can tap into.

 This is where I have actually rolled up my sleeves and done it myself.
 First, we have live shows.
 You can work on these for entrepreneurs, agencies, nonprofits.
 If they’re thinking about starting a live show, this is your opportunity when you have them on the phone.

 Is this a weekly show?
-Is this a bi-monthly show?
+Or a bi-monthly show?
 Is it monthly?
 Or is it quarterly?
 Think about it that way.
 Position their show as a series instead of a one-time thing.
 Make it a long-term engagement to see real results.
 Keep in mind if you are going to do a series, you need to have a very strong content strategy background and build each show upon each other.